-For the better part of April, I've unwillingly accessorized my go-to uniform of vintage Levi jeans, a white T-shirt, and a black leather jacket with a hard, bloated stomach.
-To the chagrin of my friends and co-workers, I'm referring to the kind of bloating that you simply cannot stop complaining about—you feel so profoundly uncomfortable in your own skin that word vomit ensues.
-While I've yet to pinpoint the exact cause of this discomfort (I assume it may have something to do with my highly unsuccessful run-in with probiotics which, incidentally, can actually make you more bloated).
+For the better part of a month, I had unwillingly accessorized my go-to uniform of vintage Levi jeans, a white T-shirt, and a black leather jacket with a hard, bloated stomach.
+To the chagrin of friends and co-workers, it was the kind of bloating that I simply could not stop complaining about; I felt so profoundly uncomfortable in my own skin that word vomit ensued.
+I've yet to pinpoint the exact cause of this discomfort (I assume it may have something to do with my highly unsuccessful run-in with probiotics which, incidentally, can actually make you more bloated).

 "This stuff is the bomb.
 I bought it at Whole Foods, took one capsule, woke up the next morning, and it was all over.
 I am truly stunned," wrote one user, who described bloating symptoms similar to mine.
-While I normally don't take health advice from strangers on the internet (and don't condone doing so), my desperation and familiarity with activated charcoal led me to the Whole Foods by my office within 15 minutes.
-After purchasing Country Life's activated charcoal supplements for $10, I popped two capsules per the instructions, went to bed, and woke up feeling like the balloon in my stomach was slowly deflating.
+While I normally don't take health advice from strangers on the internet (and don't condone doing so), my desperation and unfamiliarity with activated charcoal had me visiting the Whole Foods by my office within 15 minutes.
+After purchasing Country Life's Activated Charcoal Capsules for $10, I popped two supplements per the instructions, went to bed, and woke up feeling like the balloon in my stomach was slowly deflating.

-"Activated charcoal is a potent natural treatment used to trap toxins and chemicals in the body, allowing them to be flushed out so the body doesn’t reabsorb them," explains Josh Axe, DNM, DC, CNS.
-"The porous surface of activated charcoal has a negative electric charge that causes positive charged toxins and gas to bond with it."
-As such, activated charcoal is a relatively overlooked way to deal with stomach bloating and gas.
+"Activated charcoal is a potent natural treatment used to trap toxins and chemicals in the body, allowing them to be flushed out so the body doesn’t reabsorb them," explains Josh Axe, DC, DNM, CNS.
+"The porous surface of activated charcoal has a negative electric charge that causes positive-charged toxins and gas to bond with it."
+Because activated charcoal is typically used to treat cases of accidental poisoning and drug overdoses, it had been relatively overlooked in alleviating stomach bloating and gas.